-Amendments are also made to PBE IPSAS 17 Property, Plant and Equipment and PBE IPSAS 31 Intangible Assets as a result of the amendments to PBE IPSASs 21 and 26
+Impairment of Revalued Assets (Amendments to PBE IPSASs 21 and 26) Applies for periods beginning on or after 1 January 2019.
+This standard amends PBE IPSAS 21 Impairment of Non-Cash-Generating Assets and PBE IPSAS 26 Impairment of Cash-Generating Assets to bring assets measured at revalued amounts within the scope of the standards.
+Amendments are also made to PBE IPSAS 17 Property, Plant and Equipment and PBE IPSAS 31 Intangible Assets as a result of the amendments to PBE IPSASs 21 and 26.
 Previously there was some uncertainty about the requirements relating to the recognition of an impairment loss when an item of revalued property, plant and equipment was damaged or no longer available for use.
 The issue was whether the entire class of assets needed to be revalued when an impairment loss on damaged/unusable property, plant and equipment was recognised.
 This standard removes the uncertainty by including revalued property, plant and equipment and revalued intangible assets in the scope of the impairment standards.

-Expected impact on Tasman District Council: Not expected to have a material impact since Council takes into account potential implications of impairments for all assets, including revalued assets, annually.

-PBE IFRS 9 Financial Instruments

-Mandatory for annual periods beginning on or after 1 January 2021.
+Expected impact on Tasman District Council : Not expected to have a material impact since Council takes into account potential implications of impairments for all assets, including revalued assets, annually.
+PBE IFRS 9 Financial Instruments Mandatory for annual periods beginning on or after 1 January 2021 .
 PBE IPSAS 9 introduces changes introduced by NZ IFRS in the for-profit sector.
 The standard replaces most of the requirements of PBE IPSAS 29.

-Classification and measurement of financial assets

-These requirements improve and simplify the approach for classification and measurement of financial assets compared with the requirements of PBE IPSAS 29.
-The Standard introduces a number of changes to the accounting for financial assets, the most significant of which includes:

-- two categories for financial assets being amortised cost or fair value; - removal of the requirement to separate embedded derivatives in financial assets; - strict requirements to determine which financial assets can be classified as amortised cost or fair value.
-Financial assets can only be classified as amortised cost if (a) the contractual cash flows from the instrument represent principal and interest and (b) the entity's purpose for holding the instrument is to collect the contractual cash flows; - an option for investments in equity instruments which are not held for trading to recognise fair value changes through other comprehensive income with no impairment testing and no recycling through profit or loss on derecognition; - reclassifications between amortised cost and fair value no longer permitted unless the entity's business model for holding the asset changes; and - changes to the accounting and additional disclosures for equity instruments classified as fair value through other comprehensive income.
+Classification and measurement of financial assets These requirements improve and simplify the approach for classification and measurement of financial assets compared with the requirements of PBE IPSAS 29.
+The Standard introduces a number of changes to the accounting for financial assets, the most significant of which includes: two categories for financial assets being amortised cost or fair value; removal of the requirement to separate embedded derivatives in financial assets; strict requirements to determine which financial assets can be classified as amortised cost or fair value.
+Financial assets can only be classified as amortised cost if (a) the contractual cash flows from the instrument represent principal and interest and (b) the entity's purpose for holding the instrument is to collect the contractual cash flows; an option for investments in equity instruments which are not held for trading to recognise fair value changes through other comprehensive income with no impairment testing and no recycling through profit or loss on derecognition; reclassifications between amortised cost and fair value no longer permitted unless the entity's business model for holding the asset changes; and changes to the accounting and additional disclosures for equity instruments classified as fair value through other comprehensive income. implications.
+Classification and measurement of financial liabilities For financial liabilities designated as fair value through profit or loss using the fair value option, the amount of change in fair value is accounted for as follows:

-Expected impact on Tasman District Council: Council has not yet assessed the implications.

-Classification and measurement of financial liabilities

-For financial liabilities designated as fair value through profit or loss using the fair value option, the amount of change in fair value is accounted for as follows:

-- The change attributable to changes in credit risk are presented in other comprehensive income (OCI) - The remaining change is presented in profit or loss

-If this approach creates or enlarges an accounting mismatch in the profit or loss, the effect of the changes in credit risk are also presented in profit or loss.

-Impairment